Product May Have Been Discontinued

 The ninth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Free of any plant-based protein boosters, this looks like the profile of a wet food containing a generous amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet food containing a significant amount of meat.

-Doctors Foster and Smith is a meat-based canned dog food using a generous amount of various named-species as its main sources of animal protein, thus earning the brand 5 stars.
+Doctors Foster and Smith Adult is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.